videlanicolas/jekyll-dark/README.md

-# jekyll-dark
+# Jekyll Dark
-A Jekyll dark theme for my website
+A Jekyll dark theme for my website.

-## Theme Usage and Local Testing

-This repository contains a custom Jekyll theme.

 ### Prerequisites